lekhajee/reveal.js/Speaker Notes.md

 a real implementation, creating a directory is not a terribly expensive operation.

 However, an OpenStack cloud is a significantly more complex system than `chdir`.
 If you are developing an application that depends on OpenStack, creating a real cloud to test against is far too expensive and slow as Autoscale's experience shows.
 Creating a one-off mock for every test is fast to get started with and fast to run, but is error prone and rapidily becomes a significant maintainance burden of its own right.
 Autoscale needed something that was quick to deploy, and lightweight to run like a mock, but realistic and usable in an integration scenario like a __real__ system.

 This is were Mimic comes in.

 # Lekha: first version of mimic, some of the solutions

 Mimic was built as a stand-in service for Identity, Compute and Rackspace Load balancers, the services that autoscale depends upon.
-That is, Mimic initially implemented subsets for the endpoints for authentication, servers and load balancers.
+Mimic initially implemented only the subset of each of these endpoints needed by Autoscale.

 The essence of Mimic is pretending.
+The first thing that you must do to interact with it is to pretend to authenticate.

+Although Mimic does not validate credentials - all authentications will succeed - as with the real Identity endpoint, Mimic's identity endpoint has a service catalog which includes URLs for all the services it provides.
+A well behaved OpenStack client will use the service catalog to look up URLs for its service endpoints.
+Such a client will only need two pieces of configuration to begin communicating with the cloud, i.e. credentials and the identity endpoint.
+A client written this way will only need to change the Identity endpoint to be that of Mimic.

-When you ask it to create a server, it pretends to create one or.. not.
-This is not like faking ot stubbing, when Mimic pretends to build a server, it remembers the information about that server and will tell you about it in the subsequent requests.
-Let me explain, Mimic not only allows for happy path - positive testing, but also allows for the corner cases, such as maybe a server going into an error state, or building indefinitely or the service going down when trying to create a server.
+When you ask Mimic to create a server, it pretends to create one.
+This is not like stubbing with static responses: when Mimic pretends to build a server, it remembers the information about that server and will tell you about it in the subsequent requests.

 Mimic was originally created to speed things up.
 So, it was very important that it be fast both to respond to requests and to have developers setup.
 So